jpgsaraceni/mongoose/README.md

 # Mongoose

 My first steps with NoSQL.
-This code was written following the tutorial on [Mongoose documentation](https://mongoosejs.com/docs/index.html)
+The `app.js` code was written following the tutorial on [Mongoose documentation](https://mongoosejs.com/docs/index.html)

+The `people.js` file is just messing around.